-Robyn Warhol is Vice Chair of the Department of English and Director of Project Narrative.
-After 26 years on the faculty at the University of Vermont, she joined Ohio State's English faculty as a core member of Project Narrative in 2009.
-A self-described "California person," she received her PhD in 1982 from Stanford University and her BA from Pomona College in 1977.
+Robyn Warhol is Arts and Humanities Distinguished Professor of English at the Ohio State University.
+After 26 years on the faculty at the University of Vermont, she joined Ohio State as a core faculty member of Project Narrative in 2009.
+She was Director of Project Narrative from 2010-2012.